yuriystupak2020/AugmentationInfrared1/README.md

 # AugmentationInfrared1
-Here are files for augmentation photos and videos
+Here are files for augmentation photos and videos.
+Resizes, rotation, mirror